Welcome to today's edition of the Rush 24-7 podcast.

 I'm just pointing it out.

-You can marry who you want.
+You can marry who you want, especially now.

-We've got the actual audio of Cheryl Atkinson on our Philadelphia radio affiliate coming up.
+We've got the actual audio of Cheryl Atkinson on our Philadelphia Radio affiliate coming up.

 Oh, this is great.

-I am holding here in my formerly nicotine stained fingers, five printed pages of a Microsoft Word document that is supposedly a summary of the report circulating in the Kremlin today about what happened to the Malaysian airline flight.
+I am holding here in my formerly nicotine-stained fingers five printed pages of a Microsoft Word document that is supposedly a summary of the report circulating in the Kremlin today about what happened to the Malaysian airline flight.

-So Chicom sources have prepared an analysis of what happened to the jet, and this is what Putin has.
+So ChiCom sources have prepared an analysis of what happened to the jet, and this is what Putin has.

-That's what I'm told.
+This is what I'm told.

 And in a nutshell, the U.S. captured the plane and diverted it to Diego Garcia because there's a passenger and cargo aboard that we want.